LinuxForHealth/docs/source/develop/develop.rst

 The standard workflow process provides default implementations for "general" workflow steps which are not specific to the inbound data format.
 For example, persist is a "general" workflow step which saves inbound data to the LinuxForHealth data store.
 The validate step is workflow specific since it requires parsing the inbound data format.

-The table below lists each standard workflow step and notes which steps are "data format specific".
+The table below lists each standard workflow step and notes which steps are "data format-specific".

 .. image:: ../images/LinuxForHealthWorkflow.png
    :width: 600